2023 Most Popular Allied Health Services Associate Degree Schools in Florida

 Medical Assisting majors at Daytona State College take out an average of $19,714 in student loans while working on their Associate Degree.

-State College of Florida - Manatee - Sarasota came in at #8 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in Florida ranking.
-State College of Florida - Manatee - Sarasota is a moderately-sized public school located in the large suburb of Bradenton.
+State College of Florida - Manatee - Sarasota did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #8 on the list.
+State College of Florida - Manatee - Sarasota is a medium-sized public school located in the suburb of Bradenton.

 Women make up 86% of the medical assisting majors at the school.